 Transmission Congestion Contract Component (“TCC Component”): A component of the Operating Requirement, calculated in accordance with Section 26.4.2 of Attachment K to this Services Tariff.

-Transmission Congestion Contracts ("TCCs"): The right to collect or obligation to pay Congestion Rents in the Day-Ahead Market for Energy associated with a single MW of transmission between a specified POI and POW.
-TCCs are financial instruments that enable Energy buyers and sellers to hedge fluctuations in the price of transmission.
+Transmission Congestion Contracts ("TCCs"): As defined in the ISO OATT.

 Transmission Customer: Any entity (or its designated agent) that requests or receives Transmission Service pursuant to a Service Agreement and the terms of the ISO OATT.